 Student who feel they are being subjected to harassment of any type, or that they are being asked to perform tasks beyond what is reasonable to expect given their graduate appointment, should contact the graduate chair, department chair, their adviser, or university authorities, such as the Office of Institutional Equity, immediately.

 Plagiarism and other forms of academic dishonesty (e.g., cheating on exams, falsifying information) are unacceptable forms of behavior for graduate students as well as undergraduate students.
 When a faculty member judges that plagiarism or academic dishonesty has taken place, action will be taken against the student or students committing the offense.
 Additional action by the graduate committee is possible.
 Academic misconduct may result in failing an assignment or course, referral to the Ohio University Office of Community Standards and Student Responsibility, and the possibility of being dropped from the program.

 When students are accused and judged guilty of plagiarism or other forms of academic dishonesty, they may follow the established appeal process.
 For more information, contact the department chair and consult the information available online at the Office of Community Standards and Student Responsibility.

 After a student's final revised thesis has been submitted to the Graduate College, he or she must complete and submit to the department chair the Exit Survey, located on the Courses & Resources page.
-You must also return all keys to the department's administrative associate, and do so before you leave town.
+You must also return all keys to the department's administrative specialist, and do so before you leave town.
 Finally, we love to hear from our alumni, and encourage you to keep in touch with the department.